 Also, you need to factor in indirect costs, fluctuations in food prices and competition.
 So, if you want a food cost percentage of 35%, and you allow a difference of 5% for various factors, you would want to keep a markup of 30% on your food items.

 In this method, you take the prices determined by your competition as your reference price.
-However, you can choose to price your items the same as your competitor, price your item slightly lower in order to attract customers who are looking for a bargain, or price your item slightly higher in order to attract customers who are looking for higher quality.
+However, you can choose to price your items the same as your competitor, price your item slightly lower to attract customers who are looking for a bargain or price your item slightly higher to attract customers who are looking for higher quality.
 However, as your restaurant needs to function within a certain price limit, it may put a strain on you to work out your profit.

-While finalizing your pricing, make sure that your menu and quality justify the price and are encouraging for your patrons to visit you again and again.
+While finalizing your restaurant menu pricing, make sure that your restaurant menu and quality justify the price and are encouraging your patrons to visit you again and again.
 Keep in mind while pricing your restaurant menu the next time and see how it augments your total sales.